martinezpenya/ED-CFGS-2122/UD03/UD03_ejercicios_EN.md

 As a task, it is proposed

-- go back to the `license` branch, add content to the `LICENSE` file and commit.
+- go back to the `licencia` branch, add content to the `LICENSE` file and commit.
 - go back to the `author` branch, add content to the `AUTHOR` file and commit.
 - integrate changes from both branches into the `master` branch.